k0sproject/k0s/docs/networking.md

 - Uses bit less resources (~15%)
 - Does NOT support dual-stack (IPv4/IPv6) networking
 - Does NOT support Windows nodes
+- Does NOT activate hairpin mode by default

 ### Calico